Skip to main content

 Written by Erin

-Set Waitlist Cut-Off Times for Classes
+Set Waitlist Cut-Off Times

 Sometimes customers are added to a class from the waitlist at the last minute.
 This makes it difficult for them to make it to class on time.